 Trenchless pipe rehabilitation of gravity piping systems

-As a system manufacturer, SIMONA offers pipes and application-specific fittings (shaft connections, internal saddles for drain connections, etc.) depending on construction site/special dimension requirements – solutions tailored to the TIP method.
+As a system manufacturer, SIMONA offers not only pipes and electrofusion sockets but also application-specific fittings depending on the special dimensional requirements – tailored to the requirements of the reduction process.

 Rehabilitation of gas and water pipelines by PE relining without annular space